Components of the Limbic System

 The cingulate gyrus is responsible for linking the olfactory and visual signals to the previous memories and emotions.
 It also plays a role in aggression.
 If the posterior portion of the orbital frontal gyrus is ablated bilaterally, it results in severe anosmia and motor restlessness.
 Ablation of the cingulate gyri and the subcallosal gyri release the inhibitory signals on the septum and the hypothalamus and results in extreme rage and aggressive behavior.

 Functions of the basal ganglia

+It includes the caudate nucleus, the putamen, Globus pallidus and substancia nigra.
+It lies over the sides of the limbic system and is tightly connected to the cortex above.
 It is involved in the rule-based learning.
 It also controls the initiation of desired movements while inhibiting the undesired movements at the same time.
 The working memory and attention span are also under the influence of the basal ganglia.

 Clinical Correlations: Wernicke-Korsakoff Syndrome

 Wernicke-Korsakoff-Syndrome is a combination of two different medical conditions; namely, Wernicke’s encephalopathy and Korsakoff syndrome.
 Both of them result in brain damage due to a deficiency of Vitamin B1 (Thiamine).
 In Wernicke’s encephalopathy, the thalamus and the hypothalamus are damaged, while in Korsakoff syndrome, the area of the brain involved in memory is permanently impaired.